getzep/docs.getzep.com/docs/sdk/langchain.md

 ## Using Zep as a VectorStore and Document Retriever

-See the examples in the inline [Document Vector Store documentation](/sdk/documents) and the [LangChain.js documentation](https://js.langchain.com/docs/modules/data_connection/vectorstores/integrations/zep).
+See the examples in the inline [Document Vector Store documentation](documents.md) and the [LangChain.js documentation](https://js.langchain.com/docs/modules/data_connection/vectorstores/integrations/zep).

 ## Using Zep as a LangChain Memory Store

-=== "Python"
+=== ":fontawesome-brands-python: Python"

     Using Zep as your Langchain app's long-term memory simple: initialize the `ZepMemory` with your Zep instance URL, API key, and your user's session identifier (see [Zep Concepts](/about/concepts)).